47NordMedia/k2-systems-ui-library/ICONS.md

 ### Webpack

 If webpack is complaining about a missing `svg` loader or unexpected tokens while compiling a `svg` file.
+You can also try to use the `/dist/icons_compiled` instead, since the SVG files are already included in this version.

 Try to add the `dist` folder of the ui library module to your `webpack.config.js` file.